Updated: Feb 28

 Hello!
 My name’s Paul and I make brilliant climate-positive AR Filters for Instagram, Facebook, Snapchat and TikTok.
 Brands we've worked with include the NBA, Beats by Dre, ESPN, Hitachi, Nissan, FIFA, Marks & Spencer, Gorillaz, Mclaren and various charities and music artists.
 You can see (and try) some of them at www.gloam.io.

-AR Filters are great, but like most things that are fun they come at a cost.
-To celebrate Earth Day 2022 on 22 April we’ve decided its time Gloam does our bit to help slowdown the effects of climate change.
+AR Filters are great, but like most things that are fun, they come at a cost.
+To celebrate Earth Day 2022 on 22 April we’ve decided it's time Gloam does its bit to help slow down the effects of climate change.
 We're doing this by carbon-offsetting every AR Filter we make for our clients from now on.

 And we've teamed up with The Future Forest Company to plant five trees on their UK sites when we make an AR Filter for every client.

 Why we're planting five trees For Each AR Filter created (the maths)

 Working out how much CO2 an AR Filter produces hasn't been as easy as I first thought.
 There is lots of information and fancy carbon-footprint calculators on the internet so please bear with me on how I came to the magic number of five trees.

 For this example, we'll be using one Instagram AR Filter as these are the most popular ones clients ask for and I make.

 How much CO2 does an AR Filter produce?